liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 section for more details on the advantages of using Liferay's extension points.

 Before deciding to use an Ext plugin, weigh the cost.
 Ext plugins let you use internal APIs and even let you overwrite @product@ core files.
+This ability puts your deployment at risk of being incompatible with security, performance, or feature updates released by Liferay.
+When upgrading to a new version of
-When upgrading to a new version of @product@ (even if it's a maintenance version or a service pack), you have to review all changes and manually modify your Ext plugin to merge your changes with @product@'s.
+@product@ (even if it's a maintenance version or a service pack), you have to review all changes and manually modify your Ext plugin to merge your changes with @product@'s.
 Additionally, Ext plugins aren't hot deployable.
 To deploy an Ext plugin, you must restart your server.
-Lastly, with Ext plugins, additional steps are required to deploy or redeploy to production systems.
+Additional steps are also required to deploy or redeploy to production systems.

 In this tutorial, you'll learn how to use Ext for these things:

-- Creating an Ext plugin
+- Create an Ext plugin
-- Developing an Ext plugin
+- Develop an Ext plugin
-- Deploying in Production
+- Deploy an Ext plugin in Production

 Before diving into creating an Ext plugin, however, first consider if an Ext plugin is even necessary at all.